JakeMakesStuff/ibillylanding/README.md

-# ibillylanding
+# ijakelanding
-Coming soon/Informational page for IBILLY Media Group
+Coming soon/Informational page for IJAKE Media Group.
+A knockoff of the IBILLY media group cause' meme.